Things to Do Next

 After you have paid your tuition deposit, you are eligible to register for classes.
 Beginning in mid-April (for the fall semester) or early November (for the spring), registration information will be sent to all eligible students.
 Classes fill up quickly, so complete the online registration inventory early to make sure you are placed in your first-choice selections.
 Learn more.

-North Park requires all full-time undergraduate students (registered for 12 credit hours or more) to be covered by a health insurance policy.
+Students from the United States: North Park requires all full-time undergraduate students (registered for 12 credit hours or more) to be covered by a health insurance policy.
 All students are automatically billed for this policy, unless they provide proof of their own insurance.
 If you are beginning classes in Fall 2014, you can submit your insurance waiver online beginning June 1, 2014.

 North Park mails your first fall semester bill around July 1, and sends spring semester bills in early December.
 Students must pay their bills in full, or have an approved payment plan in place with Student Administrative Services, by the following deadlines: